bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

   allows to use both default Ansible and BlueBanquise together.

-Edit /etc/hosts file, and add "management1" (or whatever your current management node hostname) on localhost line:
+Edit /etc/hosts file, and add "management1" (or whatever your current management node hostname) with its target ip (the one set on the main NIC):

 .. code-block:: text

-  127.0.0.1   localhost localhost.localdomain localhost4 localhost4.localdomain4 management1
+  127.0.0.1   localhost localhost.localdomain localhost4 localhost4.localdomain4
   ::1         localhost localhost.localdomain localhost6 localhost6.localdomain6
+  10.10.0.1   management1

 This will allow us to bootstrap the management configuration.